Domestic Partnership vs Marriage: Difference & Benefits

 • Domestic partners cannot be related by blood

-Is domestic partnership the same as marriage?
-It’s not, but the couple can enjoy some benefits that a married couple does.
-Many people these days, regardless of their sexual orientation, opt for domestic partnership because it is similar to marriage.
-Once you and your partner enter the relationship using the Domestic Partnership Agreement, you can outline the financial, property, health, and medical details of your relationship.
+Many people, regardless of their sexual orientation, opt for domestic partnership now because it is quite similar to a marriage.
+Once you and your partner enter the relationship using the Domestic Partnership Agreement, you can outline the financial, property, health, and medical details of your relationship, and as domestic partners, you may even enjoy some legal benefits.

 Understanding The Difference Between Domestic Partnership And Marriage